-You won’t be the first or last New Yorker to host a birthday dinner at Wu’s Wonton King, a legendary BYOB Cantonese restaurant on East Broadway where king crabs spin on lazy susans.
+You won’t be the first or last New Yorker to host a birthday dinner at Wu’s Wonton King, a legendary BYOB Cantonese restaurant on East Broadway where king crabs spin on lazy Susans.
 That’s fine—there’s a reason lots of people have birthdays here.
 Call two weeks in advance and book the biggest round table they have (which fits 14 people).
-I always order the jumbo bowls of wonton soup, garlic-slick pea shoots, and salt and pepper prawns, but if you want to go big for your birthday, request the whole suckling pig when you call and make the initial reservation.
-Few things say “Happy Birthday” quite like a crispy-skinned, juicy-the-middle pig on your table.
-You can also splurge for the aforementioned (very good) crab, but it’ll probably cost $600 on its own.
+You can’t go wrong with the jumbo bowls of wonton soup and salt and pepper prawns, but if you want to go big for your birthday, request the whole suckling pig when you call and make the initial reservation.

-Dinner and karaoke consistently makes for a good birthday combo, but things can get pricey fast.
+Dinner and karaoke make for a good birthday combo, but things can get pricey fast.
 So if you want to sing the alto part in ABBA’s “Chiquitita,” reserve a private karaoke room at Ms. Kim’s in Flatiron.
 Each space costs $120 per hour and fits up to 10 people.
 The difference between this karaoke spot and others is that the food here is much better than it needs to be.
 Eat some karaage and tender garlic soy chicken wings between sips of the tangy “Pear Planet” cocktail with rosemary syrup and lemon.
-Ms. Kim’s is fairly new, so most other people probably haven’t figured out how wonderful it is yet.